Numerical computations of geometric ergodicity for stochastic dynamics: Preliminary

-A measure $\pi$ is called invariant if $\pi P^t = \pi$ holds for any $ t.$ A Markov process {\boldmath $X$} is said to be {\it ergodic} if it admits a unique invariant probability measure $\pi$ such that for any $x\in E,$ $\lim_{t \rightarrow \infty}\delta_{x}P^{t} = \pi.$ Throughout this paper, we assume that the Markov process {\boldmath $X$} is ergodic with an invariant probability measure $\pi.$ It is not hard to see that {\boldmath$X$} is $\pi$-irreducible.
+In particularly, $\mu$ is called {\it invariant} if $\mu P^t = \mu, \forall t\in\cT.$ A Markov process {\boldmath $X$} is said to be {\it ergodic} if it admits a unique invariant (probability) distribution $\pi$ such that for any $x\in E, A\in\mathcal B,$ For a reference measure $\phi$ on $(E,\cB),$ {\boldmath $X$} is said to be {\it $\phi$-irreducible} if given any $x \in E$, $\phi(A) >0$ implies that $P^{t}(x, A) > 0$ for some $t > 0$.
+Throughout this paper, we assume that the Markov process {\boldmath $X$} is ergodic with an invariant (probability) distribution $\pi.$ It is not hard to see that {\boldmath$X$} is $\pi$-irreducible.

 The emphasis of this paper is the geometric ergodicity.
-An ergodic Markov process {\boldmath $X$} is said to be {\it geometrically ergodic} with rate $r > 0$ if for $\pi$-a.e. $x \in E,$
+An ergodic Markov process ${\bm X}$ is said to be {\it geometrically ergodic} with rate $r > 0$ if for $\pi$-a.e. $x \in E,$